JotaPalma/ObsidianWorkshop/README.md

 SORT

 I'll show you my own simple dataview query to see which files I last created and edited, so I can stay on top of my notes.
+I could give a whole other workshop on Dataview alone, but I'll just leave you with the link to the [official dataview guide](https://blacksmithgu.github.io/obsidian-dataview/)

 # Use cases
 ## PKM / Zettelkasten